Canon M100 vs SX510

 The M100 can be obtained in two different colors (black, white), while the SX510 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 and the Canon SX510 are of equal size.
+In this context, it is worth noting that neither the M100 nor the SX510 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the SX510 has a lens built in, whereas the M100 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.